AI Recruiting

 VRecruit dashboard visual representing AI recruiting copilot workflows.

-A recruiting copilot should help HR teams organize work, prepare decisions, and maintain reviewability.
+A recruiting copilot should organize evidence, reduce coordination work, and keep recruiter review visible.

 Core idea